AcevedoR/outplant-admin-electron-poc/README.md

 ## TODO
 - write mode
   - ~create event~
-  - link another event
+  - ~create a choice~
-  - create a choice
+  - create event from choice
-  - link another choice
+  - link another choice from event
+  - link another event from event
   - create an effect for each possible node